justjoeyuk/Advanced_Joystick/README.md

 <br/><br/><br/><br/>

 <div align="center"><h2><strong>Please Note</strong></h2></div>
-If you are not planning on using the default skin of the Joystick, the please open the file 'JoyStick.as' and then COMMENT OUT these lines of code:
+If you are not planning on using the default skin of the Joystick, then please open the file 'JoyStick.as' and then COMMENT OUT these lines of code:

 ----